What we do

 Prior to the creation of OCE, there was limited connection between universities, colleges, research hospitals and industry.
 Consensus was that the quality research being produced by these institutions was not being utilized to its full potential by industry.

-On behalf of the Province, OCE enables Ontario’s great academic institutions, its dynamic and forward-looking companies and business leaders and new generations of driven entrepreneurs to work together to create sustainable prosperity, high quality jobs and a better Ontario through innovation,
+On behalf of the Province, OCI enables Ontario’s great academic institutions, its dynamic and forward-looking companies and business leaders and new generations of driven entrepreneurs to work together to create sustainable prosperity, high quality jobs and a better Ontario through innovation.

-A not-for-profit organization, OCE is funded by the Government of Ontario and works in partnership with government, industry and academia to commercialize innovation and build a strong provincial economy.
-OCE is a member of the Ontario Network of Entrepreneurs (ONE).
+A not-for-profit organization, OCI is funded by the Government of Ontario and works in partnership with government, industry and academia to commercialize innovation and build a strong provincial economy.